Read an update on this article here.

 To give a better overview of what is in my weekly log, let me split it up for you.

-Again, like the monthly log I do like to track the migration of goals or tasks, so I do not cut them from the list if they migrate.
+Similar to the monthly log I do like to track the migration of goals or tasks, so I do not cut them from the list if they migrate.
 I leave the box unchecked and add a ‘->’ in front of the box.

 Below my tasklist, I have my tracker.
 Some bullet journals keep this in their monthly overview.
 I prefer to keep it here.
 It is the days of the week, a check box per day, and the goals at the end.